- Vision sensors obstructed by dust/smudges on the camera lens

 Common Causes

-- Low lighting conditions preventing camera-based navigation
+- Low lighting preventing camera-based navigation

 - Reflective or very dark floors confusing the optical sensors

-- Doorway thresholds too high for the robot to cross over
+- Doorway thresholds too high to cross

 Most fixes happen in the first 3 steps.